galkan/crowbar/README.md

 Note: The RDP client package depends on your OS:

-- Debain 9/10 & Kali Rolling uses `freerdp2-x11`
+- Debian 9/10 & Kali Rolling uses `freerdp2-x11`
 - Debian 7/8 & Kali 1/2 uses `freerdp-x11` package.
 - Else you can try `xfreerdp`.
 - The fall back method would be to compile & tweak `freerdp` by following: http://opentechnotes.blogspot.co.uk/2015/02/compile-headless-freerdp-credential-checking.html